davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

     3: FLP
   </h1>
 </center>

-## When the Going Gets Tough, the Tough ...
-Prove the Going Really is Pretty Tough ... and Give Up
+## When the Going Gets Tough, the Tough Prove the Going is Tough ... and Give Up

 Before a working consensus algorithm was discovered, people chewed through this problem just as you might have during the intermission.
 And they kept running into the same dead end.
 They could make an algorithm the provided Agreement, Validity and Termination in the case where no node crashes, but Fault Tolerance was elusive.
 There was always an annoying little window of vulnerability, a case where a single crash would be enough to deadlock the system.
 Attempts to deal with deadlock directly were futile; they would always end up violating Agreement one way or another.
 A choice between Agreement and Fault Tolerance is no choice at all; we must have both.